A study of a range of twentieth and twenty-first-century poetry.

 - Teaching Arrangements

-- One 1-hour and one 2-hour class per week, with a mixture of lecturing and discussion-based teaching, in which students are encouraged to engage actively with poetic and critical texts.
+One 1-hour and one 2-hour class per week, with a mixture of lecturing, discussion-based teaching, and workshop sessions in which students are encouraged to engage actively and creatively with poetic and critical texts.

 - Modern and Contemporary Poetry Anthology (available from the Print Shop and online), supplemented by readings available for download.